touchX/toolkit/README.md

 ### Champions

-If you need any support getting to grips with the Toolkit, pop over to your tribe Toolkit Champion:
+If you need any support getting to grips with the Toolkit, pop over to your tribe champion:

 | CF                                                | DC                                             | DE                                            | DS                                             | DT                                                   |
 |---------------------------------------------------|------------------------------------------------|-----------------------------------------------|------------------------------------------------|------------------------------------------------------|